 as such, no amount of principal or interest was outstanding as on the

 Balance Sheet date.

 rotation at the ensuing Annual General Meeting (AGM) and being

 Directors' Responsibility Statement

-Pursuant to Section 217(2AA) of the Companies Act, 1956 your Directors,
+Pursuant to Section 217(2AA) of the Companies Act, 1956, your

-2013, the applicable accounting standards have been followed.
+2014, the applicable accounting standards have been followed.
 There are

 no material departures in the adoption and application of the

 ii) they have selected such accounting policies and applied them

 consistently, and made judgments and estimates that are reasonable and